kevgo/text-runner/textrun-workspace/README.md

 Each Text-Runner test starts in the workspace directory.
 The
 <b type="action/name-full">workspace/working-dir</b> action changes the current
 working directory of the test runner to the given directory inside the workspace.
-As an example, consider your repository contains a
+As an example, consider your workspace contains a
 <b type="workspace/new-directory">scripts</b> folder.
 Your documentation can
 change into it like this: